A Good Spouse – Malachi 2

 From the earliest scriptures, God states that He did not design people to live alone.
-He takes the marriage relationship very seriously and has a deep interest in the way we are treating our spouses.
+He takes the marriage relationship very seriously and has a deep interest in the way we treat our spouses.

-After assuring His people that He deeply loved them, the Lord spoke through the final Old Testament prophet, Malachi, to address some of the areas where the people and their priests were falling short of His desires.
-One way was in how they disrespected His prescribed sin sacrifices, keeping back the very best offerings for themselves.
-A second way that led Him to sadly reject even their good sacrifices was the way they were treating their spouses.
+After assuring His people that He deeply loved them, the Lord then spoke through the final Old Testament prophet, Malachi, to address some of the areas where His people and priests were falling short of His will.
+In the previous meditation, we looked at how people cheapened His prescribed sin sacrifices by keeping back the very best offerings for themselves.
+Now, a second way that led God to sadly reject even their good sin sacrifices is identified: the way they were treating their spouses.

 14 Yet you ask, “For what reason?”
 Because the Lord has been a witness between you and the wife of your youth.
 You have acted treacherously against her, though she was your marriage partner and your wife by covenant.
 15 Didn’t the one God make us with a remnant of His life-breath?
 And what does the One seek?
 A godly offspring.
 So watch yourselves carefully, and do not act treacherously against the wife of your youth.
 Malachi 2:14-15 (HCSB)

-For those chosen to experience it, the gift of a good spouse is one of the greatest joys God has created.
-A loving partner who supports us through both good and difficult times is a precious and vital sustainer throughout our life’s journey.
-The author of Proverbs 31 writes about the blessings of a wife, but the same applies to a good husband:
+For those who choose to experience it, the gift of a good spouse is one of the great joys God has created.
+A loving partner who supports us through both the good and difficult times is a precious and vital sustainer along our life’s journey.
+The author of Proverbs 31 describes the blessings of a good wife, but the same concepts apply to a good husband:

 10 Who can find a capable wife?